FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Some sources say that Xanthippe might have been as much as forty years younger than Socrates.
 Together they had three sons, Lamprocles, Sophroniscus, and Menexenus.
 There is evidence that one of his friends believed that Socrates should flee the city rather than choose the hemlock because he would not have to leave his family behind that way.
 Xanthippe is portrayed as a devoted wife and mother, although one source quotes Socrates as saying she was "the hardest to get along with of all the women there are."
 The quote is a bit misleading, however, because Socrates also said that he enjoyed her argumentative spirit.

-3. How did Socrates earn a living to support his family?
+3. It is not known how Socrates earned a living to support his family.

 This is an aspect of Socrates'life that remains unclear.
 Most texts indicate that he only devoted himself to what he regarded as the most important occupation and that was discussing philosophy.
 He believed that taking money for teaching was unethical.